melodyyangaws/sql-based-etl/README.md

   **N.Virginia-blog** (us-east-1) | [![Deploy to AWS](/images/00-deploy-to-aws.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=SparkOnEKS&templateURL=https://aws-solution-test-us-east-1.s3.amazonaws.com/sql-based-etl/v1.0.0/SparkOnEKS.template) |
   | **Oregon-solution** (us-west-2) | [![Deploy to AWS](/images/00-deploy-to-aws.png)](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=SparkOnEKS&templateURL=https://aws-solution-test-us-west-2.s3.amazonaws.com/sql-based-etl/v1.0.0/SparkOnEKS.template) |

-Option1: Deploy with default.
+* Option1: Deploy with default.
-Option2: Jupyter login with a customized username.
+* Option2: Jupyter login with a customized username.
+Fill in the parameter `jhubuser`.
-Option3: If ETL your own data, input the parameter `datalakebucket` with your S3 bucket. `NOTE: the S3 bucket must be in the same region as the deployment region.`
+* Option3: If ETL your own data, fill in the parameter `datalakebucket` with your S3 bucket.
+`NOTE: the S3 bucket must be in the same region as the deployment region.`

 ### Build your own
 You can customize the solution and generate the CloudFormation template in your region: